doublebyte1/foss4guk.online/slides.md

 <small>https://earthpulse.pt</small>
 ---
 ## Specific Problem
-- Identify areas of coverage (AoC) of telco antenas. <!-- .element: class="fragment fade-in-then-out"-->
-- Transform a point cloud into a set of discrete surfaces (e.g.: polygons). <!-- .element: class="fragment fade-in-then-out"-->
+- Transform a point cloud into a set of discrete surfaces (e.g.: polygons).

 ![corona](/images/few_clusters_trans.png)<!-- .element  width="55%" -->

 Note:
+- which follow a certain criteria.
 - It basically comes down to delimitate the area covering all the points with the same cid (A GSM Cell ID) base transceiver station )and lac)